 Although not so well known, the tales of battles on the fabled slopes of the legendary mountains so many cycling fans know from the Tour de France also exist within the women's peloton.

-However, Super Planche des Belles Filles was introduced to the Tour de France in the years there were no comparable women’s race, so 2022 will be the year the women will start building their stories of the climb.
-The history of the men’s race on the climb, however, will provide a frame of reference.
+However, La Super Planche des Belles Filles was introduced to the Tour de France in the years when there were no comparable women’s race, so 2022 will be the year the women will start building their stories of the climb.
+The history of the men’s race on the slopes of the mountain, however, will provide a frame of reference.

 It’s next appearance was in 2014 on stage 10, reshuffling the GC as Vincenzo Nibali reigned supreme on the climb and stepping into the yellow jersey which he also donned on the Champs-Élysées.
 In 2017 it was back on stage 5, with Fabio Aru springing clear of the GC group 2km from the summit and taking victory while Chris Froome this time came in third and stepped into the yellow jersey, which he also finished with on stage 21.

-By 2019 the climb had been used so often it was becoming familiar, but then there was an extra twist.
-This was the year the Planche des Belles Filles became the Super Planche des Belles Filles.
-Organisers added an extra section at the top, taking the finish line beyond the paved road and onto the unpaved dusty road and steep section beyond.
+By 2019 the climb had been used often enough to become familiar, but then there was an extra twist.
+This was the year the Planche des Belles Filles became La Super Planche des Belles Filles.
+Organisers added an extra section at the top, taking the finish line beyond the paved road and onto an unpaved dusty surface and steep section beyond.
 At the front as the tarmac turned to gravel, two riders with more than a minute clear battled for the stage victory, with Dylan Teuns beating Giulio Ciccone to the line.
 Further back among the GC rivals the battle was running hot with Romain Bardet slipping out the back and Geraint Thomas besting the two Frenchmen, Thibaut Pinot and Julian Alaphillipe, who gave the yellow jersey up to Ciccone that day.

 The Planche des Belles Filles is situated in the Vosges mountains in the east of France, close to the intersection of the French, German and Swiss borders and located between Strasbourg and Besançon.

-For the Tour de France Femmes, it provides a mountainous finale comfortably within reach of Paris for the eight-stage event which starts at the Eiffel Tower on the same day as the Tour de France ends.
+For the Tour de France Femmes, it provides a mountainous finale comfortably within reach of Paris for the eight-stage event which started at the Eiffel Tower on July 24, the same day the Tour de France ended.

-The Vosges mountains may not reach the heights of the Alps of the Pyrenees but there should be no underestimating the La Super Planches des Belles Filles, which stands at 1,140 metres above sea level.
-Coming at the end of eight tough days in the saddle, and with the Côte d'Esmoulières and the Ballon d’Alsace already in their legs from earlier in the 123km route, the seven-kilometre finishing climb serves an average gradient of 8.7 per cent.
+The Vosges mountains may not reach the heights of the Alps of the Pyrenees but there should be no underestimating La Super Planches des Belles Filles, which stands at 1,140 metres above sea level.
+Coming at the end of eight tough days in the saddle – and with the category 2 Côte d'Esmoulières and the tough category 1 Ballon d’Alsace already in their legs from earlier in the 123km stage – the seven-kilometre finishing climb serves an average gradient of 8.7%.

-There is no easing into the climb as the first kilometre of the tree-lined road zig zags its way up the mountain and delivers an average gradient of 9.4 per cent.
-The climb then peaks at 13 per cent before a slight reprieve in the second kilometre, if you can call an average gradient of 6.7 per cent a reprieve.
-There is even a small flattish section, and what looks like a momentary dip, before the gradient then picks up again through the next two kilometres back to an average of 9.4 and 9.5 per cent.
+There is no easing into the final category 1 climb as the first kilometre of the tree-lined road zig zags its way up the mountain and delivers an average gradient of 9.4%.
+The climb then peaks at 13% before a slight reprieve in the second kilometre, if you can call an average gradient of 6.7% a reprieve.
+There is even a small flattish section, and what looks like a momentary dip, before the gradient then picks up again through the next two kilometres back to an average of 9.4% and 9.5%.

-Back to 8.3 per cent for kilometre five of the climb, and then an average gradient of eight percent for what would be the run into the finish line if the climb hadn’t been stretched onto the hard-packed gravel.
-It is far from an even 8 per cent, with a couple of flat ramps sandwiching a section with pitches of up to 20 per cent.
+Back to 8.3% for kilometre five of the climb, and then an average gradient of 8% for what would be the run into the finish line if the climb hadn’t been stretched onto the gravel.
+It is far from an even 8% though, with a couple of flat ramps sandwiching a section with pitches of up to 20%.

-That final section doesn’t look that steep, at the beginning at least, but the start isn’t an indicator of what is to come.
-The dust of a few hundred metres of unpaved road adds one layer of drama and then the steepness of the final paved section that the riders turn onto with around 300 metres to go adds another.
+That final section doesn’t look that ridiculously steep at the beginning but the start isn’t an indicator of what is to come.
+The dust and loose surface of a few hundred metres of unpaved road adds one layer of drama and then the gradients of the final paved section that the riders turn onto with around 300 metres to go adds another.

-The finish line may be ever so close, but with the gradient peaking at 24 per cent in those final brutal metres of the eight-stage race may, for some riders, feel like they are taking an eternity.
+The finish line may be ever so close, but with the gradient peaking at 24% in those final brutal metres of the eight-stage race it may, for some riders, feel like an eternity.